plus1-seandan/youtube-sync-backend/README.md

 ![](logo.png)

-# SeanPreme - Server
+# YoutubeSync - Server

-Backend for the SeanPreme eCommerce website.
+Backend for the YoutubeSync website.

 Note: This is in combination with the backend project ([repo](https://github.com/seanysdan/youtube-sync-frontend)).